Puerto Rican Coquito Vegan Coconut Eggnog Recipe

 • The coquito will thicken over time.
 Shake vigorously before serving.

-• Serve coquito in a glass rimmed with coconut flakes, a cinnamon stick and a sprinkle of nutmeg or cinnamon on top.
+• Serve chilled coquito in a glass rimmed with coconut flakes, a cinnamon stick and a sprinkle of nutmeg or cinnamon on top.
 Enjoy!

 Video